Whether they’re heading to class or going home post-party, more college students are turning to Uber to get where they need to go.

 Students “Test Drive” Uber

-Ahead of the official Uber launch in Kurogo Publisher, participants of the Modo Appathon™, a mobile hackathon for student non-developers, had the opportunity to build an app on the Modo Labs platform and “test drive” the Uber integration before it went live.
+Ahead of the official Uber launch in Modo Campus™, participants of Modo Labs’ mobile hackathon for student non-developers had the opportunity to build an app on the Modo Labs platform and “test drive” the Uber integration before it went live.

 Team Appid Fire, the national winning team from Harvard University, opted to utilize the Uber functionality within their app, bliss, a resource to connect students to mental health resources and destigmatize mental health issues.